johanna-einsiedler/SoDaOps/reports/README.md

 >
 > Answer:

 We used the cookiecutter template provided by the course.
-Apart from adding additional files to the different folders (e.g. entrypoint.sh or drift_report.py) we did not change the structure.
+We added the following folders
+- .dvc
+- downloaded_model
+These are used to track data using dvc and to contain the best downloaded model, whereas the model folder is used to save models during training.

 ### Question 6